-On 4 March, Helen Davies QC (Head of Brick Court Chambers, Inner Temple Bencher), Elaine Banton (7BR, Middle Temple Bencher), Rebecca Dix (Serious Fraud Office)and Lucy Barbet (Joint Senior Clerk, 11 KBW) discussed their thoughts on planned breaks and returning to the Bar.
+On 4 March, Helen Davies QC (Head of Brick Court Chambers, Inner Temple Bencher), Elaine Banton (7BR, Middle Temple Bencher), Rebecca Dix (Serious Fraud Office) and Lucy Barbet (Joint Senior Clerk, 11 KBW) discussed their thoughts on planned breaks and returning to the Bar as part of the Temple Women's Forum.
 To aid with a more flexible approach to working Charlotte Baker (4 Paper Buildings) provided an informative taster into paperless working, what you need and how to go about it.

 - Call to the Bar

 - Temple Women's Forum: Planned Breaks and Return to the Bar

 - The Bar of Ireland, Brexit and the Common Law

 - Proof in International Criminal Trials